 Here at C-A-L Ranch, we love carving pumpkins as much as the next person.
 It’s one of those Halloween traditions we look forward to all year.
-Unfortunately, Jack O’ Lanterns start to mold and stink up our doorsteps after a couple weeks.
-It won’t be long until we start seeing rotting pumpkins smashed across streets and sidewalks.
+Unfortunately, a Jack O’ Lantern starts to mold and stink up our doorsteps after a couple weeks.
+It won’t be long until we start seeing rotting Jack O’ Lanterns smashed across streets and sidewalks.
 Sure, smashing pumpkins is relatively harmless, but it’s not the best use of your old Jack O’ Lantern.
 Here are five economical ways to reuse and repurpose old Jack O’ Lanterns.

 Animals will eat more than just seeds; they’ll eat the whole pumpkin.
 This can also be a tasty snack for backyard chickens.
 Some animals are capable of eating the pumpkin whole, but you’ll need to cut it into pieces for smaller animals.
 Make sure there’s no paint or mold on your pumpkin before leaving it out for wildlife.

-Carved out pumpkins are prefect for bird houses.
-The pumpkin is already hallowed out and the walls will trap in heat.
+Carved out pumpkins are perfect for birdhouses.
+The pumpkin is already hollowed out and the walls will trap in heat.
 If there’s not already an entryway big enough for birds, grab a knife and cut one out.
-Also poke a couple holes in the bottom for drainage.
+Also, poke a couple holes in the bottom for drainage.
 Then just place pumpkin the in a tree and you’re finished.
 Birds will appreciate having a warm place to sleep.

 Bake the Pumpkin Seeds